FREE SHIPPING ON US ORDERS OVER $100

 Base layers made from Merino wool check all the boxes for a high-performing and comfortable top for skiing.
 They are lightweight compared to other materials while trapping heat to keep you warm.
 The best feature of a Merino base layer is that the fabric naturally wicks away excess moisture from your skin in the form of vapor to keep you dry.
 Since this type of base layer doesn't retain a lot of moisture, bacteria have a difficult time growing, making it, so your top doesn't need to be washed as often.

 Since Merino wool is also natural, there is less of a chance of skin irritation compared to synthetic materials.
 In addition, the ultra-fine fibers are soft and bend with your body, making a merino base layer extremely comfortable.
+For more great information about what makes Merino wool awesome, read our Merino Wool 101 article.

 A Merino base layer should be close to your skin to stop air from flowing through and allow it to wick.
 It should not be tight.